 Recently James Webb Telescope revealed never before seen view of the star-forming region of the Carina Nebula called “Cosmic Cliff”.

-Before going to explain and discuss the “Cosmic Cliff” image of the James Webb Telescope to earth, it is important to know about the main role player of the Webb Telescope, due to which we are analyzing the given images.
+Before going to explain and discussing the “Cosmic Cliff” image of the James Webb Telescope to earth, it is important to know about the main role player of the Webb Telescope, due to which we are analyzing the given images.

 There is not much more data about “Cosmic Cliff” on the internet to get a clear idea about this newly discovered star birth process.
 For our readers, here we are presenting details about the “cosmic Cliff” after a lot of research.